suyashgupta2411/User-management---Reqres/README.md

 ### User List Page

 - Displays a table of users with their details
+- Search functionality to filter users by name or email
 - Pagination controls for navigating through user pages
 - Edit and delete functionality for each user
 - User profile dropdown for logout